Guidelines for evaluators

 Please see For prospective evaluators for an overview of the evaluation process, as well as details on compensation, public recognition, and more.

-What we would like you to do
+What we'd like you to do

 1. Write an evaluation of the target , similar to a standard, high-quality referee report.
 Please identify the paper's main claims and carefully assess their validity, leveraging your own background and expertise.